Dacia Duster Review & Prices

 MPG, emissions and tax

+There’s no plug-in hybrid Duster to reduce company car tax bills, but Dacia is usually better as a private purchase anyway.
 The hybrid offers the lowest CO2 emissions of the Duster’s engines at 114g/km, and so the lowest road tax or company car rates.
 Opting for a higher trim level or a 4x4 variant will see emissions increase, with a corresponding rise in tax - though at 135g/km for the petrol 4x4, it’s not too shabby all round.

 Safety and security

 Dacia’s official Euro NCAP scores often suffer as the firm tends to shy away from fitting active driver aids to keep costs low.
 And so it proves with the latest Duster, which has scored three stars out of five in safety testing.
-Child occupant protection is pretty good at 84%, but the 70% adult occupant score is quite disappointing.
+Child occupant protection is good at 84%, but the 70% adult occupant score is quite disappointing.

 Despite scoring poorly for driver assist technology, the new Duster comes equipped with all the basics as they’re now required by European law - so you get autonomous emergency braking, traffic sign recognition with a speed alert, lane-keeping assist, driver attention monitoring and rear parking sensors.
 It’s also nice that Dacia fits an easy shortcut to turn the more annoying of these features off with just two presses, so you don’t have to root through menus.